 - Peanut butter for almond butter (healthier option).

 This is one of my favorite snacks during the day.
 It keeps you full for hours without any health damage.
 Take it to work, share with loved ones.
 Take it on a trip, hiking, beach, have it as a snack during a day, or before grocery shopping, etc. Whenever I know, we will be outside for the whole day or on the road, I always make and take them with us.
 The use of it is endless.

 Let’s just forget about store-bought energy and granola bars and start making our owns.
-I encourage you to make it, and there is a big chance you will never go back to store-bought ones.
+I encourage you to make these peanut butter granola bars.
+There is a big chance you will never go back to store-bought ones.

 - You can store granola bars in an airtight container at room temperature for up to 5 days.
 However, with time they become soggy.
 For longer storage just keep them in an airtight container in the fridge for up to 2 weeks.
 Maybe even longer, good luck with that!
 Now you know the trick and can make a double batch and enjoy them whenever you want.

 - Use mini chocolate chips.
 It is easier to press them into the mixture for an even texture.
 The regular chocolate chips are fine too, but you need to put a little extra effort in pressing them.

 Sign Up for e-mail updates & Receive FREE E-BOOK

 Join our mailing list to receive all the latest updates and a Top 5 Traditional Ukrainian Cookie Recipe E-BOOK FOR FREE